California family found dead in apparent murder-suicide

 The house is in a neighborhood of modern, two-story homes in a development below the foothills of the Angeles National Forest, about 35 miles (56 kilometers) north of downtown Los Angeles.

-Cindy Rolow, a neighbor who lives five doors down from the family, said she didn't know them but would often see the father and his son walking through the neighborhood holding hands.
+Cindy Rolow, a neighbor who lives five doors down from the family, said she didn't know them but would often see the father and son walking through the neighborhood holding hands.

 "We always thought that was cute," she said.
 "This is just awful, it's horrific.
 It's so sad to hear somebody would take their family's life and their own life."